 You must believe that ONLY Jesus can save you and restore your relationship with God.
 You must believe that Jesus is the ONLY way by which you can have everlasting life and escape from eternal separation from God.
 You must believe that Jesus died on the cross for you and resurrected from the grave.

-By faith, You must receive Jesus as Your Lord & Saviour and therefore; you become a child of God; you become born again; you become a Christian; you restore your broken relationship with God
+By faith you must receive Jesus as your Lord & Savior and therefore; you become a child of God; you become born again; you become a Christian; you restore your broken relationship with God

 Why Not Make Your Eternal Decision NOW?